Connecting the PTX10000 to Power

 A PTX10000 gets additional grounding when you plug the power supply in the router into a grounded AC power outlet by using the AC power cord appropriate for your geographical location.
 See PTX10000 Power Cables Specifications.

 - Install power supplies in the router and apply power.
-See Installing a JNP10K-PWR-AC Power Supply.
+See How to Install a JNP10K-PWR-AC Power Supply and How to Install a JNP10K-PWR-AC2 Power Supply.

 Connecting DC Power to a PTX10000